You need to understand that "Soitsfun" is exactly about that!

 - Learn more about how to write in an informative style "Soitsfun" - that keeps your readers reading

 Be brief and concise.
 Reduce your word-count to a minimum.
 Write clearly and simply.
 If you are writing for an expert audience explain your terms.
-Give your readers links to simple background information, so that the most casual visitor can work out what you are talking about.
+Give your readers links to simple background information, in order for the most casual visitor to understand your subject.

 4. Know your audience